Bryter, market research company - an overview

 • MaxDiff (Maximum Difference Scaling): MaxDiff is a method used to rank preferences among multiple options.
 Respondents are asked to choose the most and least preferred items from a list, allowing researchers to identify the relative importance of different attributes or features.

-Learn more about to do more with data in the Bryter Labs section of our website where we explain how advanced analytics can help you get more from your data
+Learn more about how to do more with data in the Bryter Labs section of our website where we explain how advanced analytics can help you get more from your data

 Qualitative Research